rocky/python-xdis/README.rst

 reduce the tedium in writing a bytecode file.

-This package also has an extensive knowledge of Python bytecode magic numbers, including Pypy and others, and how to translate from sys_info major, minor, and release numbers to the corresponding magic value.
+This package also has an extensive knowledge of Python bytecode magic numbers, including Pypy and others, and how to translate from `sys.sys_info` major, minor, and release numbers to the corresponding magic value.

 So If you want to write a cross-version assembler, or a bytecode-level optimizer this package may also be useful.
 In addition